Lakshmana: Birth and early life

 King Dasharatha of Ayodhya had three wives: Kausalya, Sumitra and Kaikeyi.
-He performed a yajna-Ashwamedha yajna to beget sons and as a result, his queens became pregnant.
+He performed a yajna-Putrakameshti yajna to beget sons and as a result, his queens became pregnant.
 Lakshmana and his brother Shatrughna were born to Sumitra, while Rama and Bharata were born to Kausalya and Kaikeyi respectively.

 In the Puranas, Lakshmana is described as an incarnation of Shesha, the multiple-headed naga (serpent) upon whom rests the preserver deity Vishnu, whose avatar Rama is considered to be.
 When sage Vishvamitra asked Rama to kill the demons in the forest, Lakshmana accompanied them and went to Mithila with them.
 Vishvamitra gives them the knowledge of the Devastras or celestial weaponry [bala and ati bala], trains them in advanced religion and guides them to kill powerful demons like Tataka, Maricha and Subahu.